akaihola/darker/README.rst

 - ``-f`` / ``--flynt``: Also convert string formatting to use f-strings using the ``flynt`` package

+If you only want to run those tools without reformatting with Black, use the ``--formatter=none`` option.

 *New in version 1.1.0:* The ``-L`` / ``--lint`` option.

 *New in version 1.2.2:* Package available in conda-forge_.